6.33 Non-College-Related Solicitation of Employees and Students on College PremisesSee version history

 f. when and where solicitation will occur

-3. If approved, the Director of Student Life will issue a vendor's pass to be used by the individual during the time and in the location(s) specified.
+3. If approved, the Associate Dean of Student Life will issue a vendor's pass to be used by the individual during the time and in the location(s) specified.

 4. The vendor's pass must be presented upon request.
 A student soliciting without a pass should be reported to the Office of the Director of Student Life.
 Students attempting to circumvent the vendor pass system may be subject to disciplinary action.